lidat/knowledge-center/pages/knowledgedocs/Messaging Channels/Google My Business for Messaging/Google My Business Connector for Messaging.md

 The Google My Business out-of-the-box connector enables brands to add a "Message Us" button to their Google My Business listing, using Google virtual numbers provided directly by Google’s gateway.
 All Google My Business messages will subsequently be routed into the LiveEngage platform, allowing the brand’s agents to respond directly from the Agent Workspace, in the same way as for other messaging channels and out of the box connectors.

-<div class="note">**Note**: Due to a Google limitation, the Google My Business connector is **only available to accounts in the US & Canada**.
+<div class="note">Note: Due to a Google limitation, the Google My Business connector is **only available to accounts in the US & Canada**.
 We do not currently have information on timelines for future availability in other regions.</div>

 **Set up for Google My Business is simple and quick:**